 This pathway currently has students from the classes of ’21 and ’22, but is not accepting new students in the Fall of 2020.
 Please contact the pathway coordinator for more information.

 Explore diverse and contradictory definitions, narratives, representations, experiences and histories of bodies and their relationship to power.

-This Pathway allows students to take an interdisciplinary approach to inquiry of bodies and embodiment, their (her)(his)tories, frameworks, practices and methodologies.
+This Pathway allows students to take an interdisciplinary approach to the inquiry of bodies and embodiment, their (her)(his)tories, frameworks, practices and methodologies.
 We will explore diverse and potentially contradictory definitions, narratives, representations, experiences, histories of body and what and who counts as a body.